What Is Neuropsychology? When it comes to clinical psychology, there are different fields within this…

 Does mindfulness-based cognitive therapy prevent relapse of depression?

-Mindfulness based cognitive therapy can help to prevent the relapse of depression, as it helps to deal with the negative emotions and thought processes behind depressive disorders, for one thing.
+Mindfulness-based cognitive therapy can help to prevent the relapse of depression, as it helps to deal with the negative emotions and thought processes behind depressive disorders, for one thing.
 Those who have recurrent depression, especially those who are experiencing increasingly pronounced residual symptoms, are typically able to benefit from mindfulness based cognitive therapy.
 It is important to remember that every person’s situation is different, and their response to a therapy approach may therefore differ as well.
 However, overall, mindfulness based cognitive therapy has been found to work for most who have suffered from depressive symptoms and want to prevent relapse of depression.

 Several studies have shown that MBCT is effective in reducing the risk factors of relapse in people with a history of recurrent depression.
 A 2015 meta-analysis of 10 randomized controlled trials found that MBCT was more effective than usual care or placebo in reducing the risk of relapse over a 60-week follow-up period.